SuprDewd/popstacks/README.md

 # Enumerating the k-pop-stack-sortable permutations

 A program to calculate the generating function for k-pop-stack-sortable permutations, for any fixed k.
-Based on our paper (TODO: add link to arXiv).
+Based on our paper [Enumerating permutations sortable by k passes through a pop-stack](https://arxiv.org/abs/1710.04978).

 ## Instructions